Centre of applied photonics - A hub for innovation

-Contact us to hear about the opportunities we have for you, or sign up for our newsletter, so we can keep you up to date and invite you to relevant events.
+Contact us to hear about the opportunities we have for you, or sign up for our newmail, so we can keep you up to date and invite you to relevant events.

 Is this relevant to your business?

-The Centre for Applied Photonics works with Danish businesses in a wide array of fields:
+The Centre of applied photonics works with Danish businesses in a wide array of fields: